2NE1’s Minzy Shares Disappointment For Being Unaware Of ‘Goodbye’, Reunion Still Possible Despite Controversies

 “I’m not sure what they will be doing, but maybe they could come together again like S.E.S did.
 If they do though, I don’t think their break time will be as long as S.E.S’s was.”

-Check out 2NE1’s farewell song “Goodbye” music video which already surpassed 1 million views on YouTube just hours before it was uploaded.
+Check out 2NE1’s farewell song “Goodbye” music video which already surpassed 1 million views on YouTube just hours after it was uploaded.

 [Featured Image by Koichi Kamoshida/Getty Images]